 Other than what is described above, no food or drink will be permitted in the exam room.
-Students with a medical condition which requires the consumption of food, drink or medicine during an exam may apply for alternative examination arrangements in accordance with the instructions on this page.
+Students with a medical condition which requires the consumption of food, drink or medicine during an exam may apply for special examination arrangements in accordance with the instructions above.